This page answers the most common questions about new on-street charge points. It tells you how they work and how you

 The charge points are standard chargers with a 5.5kwh power output.
 Our charge points are ‘Pay as you go’.
-You will need a smartphone to scan a QR code on the charge point.
-You do not need to register to use the charge point.
-Simply turn up and scan.
-Each charge point is fitted with simple instructions for use.
+You will need a smartphone to scan a QR code on the charge point, or use the relevant supplier’s app.
+You don’t need to register to use the charge point – simply turn up and scan.
+Each charge point has simple instructions for how to use it printed on the lamp column or bollard.

 Yes, as long as it can use a type 1 or type 2 plug.
 This is standard for nearly every electric vehicle (EV).
 The charge points are suitable for charging hybrids as well as pure EVs.

-No, the charge point will use the spare electricity in the streetlight circuit.
+No, the charge point will use the spare electricity in the streetlight circuit, so lighting won’t be affected even if an EV is charging.